dosbox-staging/dosbox-staging/website/docs/getting-started/enhancing-prince-of-persia.md

 ![Example DOSBox logs](https://archive.org/download/dosbox-staging-v0.82.0-logging/pop-logs1.png){ loading=lazy }

-That's all good and well, but what's even better, if an invalid configuration setting has been detected, or something went wrong when running the game, DOSBox Staging will inform us about it in the logs!
+That's all good and well, but what's even better is if an invalid configuration setting has been detected, or something went wrong when running the game, DOSBox Staging will inform us about it in the logs!

 Let's now intentionally screw a few things up in the config to trigger some
 errors: